 This is a great place to bring a picnic too.
 Pack a lunch or a snack to eat up at the top while you soak in the view!

-If you have the time, then Arthur’s Seat is a very worthwhile hike.
+If you have the time, Arthur’s Seat is a worthwhile hike.
 There are different routes to get to the top, with varying difficulties.
 Arthur’s Seat is another one of Edinburgh’s extinct volcanoes.
 The views at the very top are unbeatable.